julian-zucker/katacoda-scenarios/functional-python-reduce-boilerplate-with-decorators/step4.md

 passed in, and modify what the wrapped function returns.

 For example, here's a decorator which always calls its wrapped function with 4, regardless of what the input is.
-It also adds one to the output
+It also adds one to the output:

 ```
 def call_with_four_and_increment_result(func):